UniBwTAS/kissBT/README.md

-# kissBT: A Very Basic Simple Behavior Tree Implementation
+# kissBT: A Very Basic Behavior Tree Implementation

 This is a very basic Behavior Tree implementation for Python.